 One idea that seems especially popular is to give the cannabis tax revenue to public schools.

-“The criminalization of cannabis has had a severe, generational impact on the well-being of Black and Brown communities around the state,” said Ruiz.
+“Criminalization of cannabis has had a severe, generational impact on the well-being of Black and Brown communities around the state,” said Ruiz.

-Jersey City is also looking to give their cannabis revenue to schools under a plan backed by Councilman at Large Rolando Lavarro and Ward E Councilman James Solomon.
+Jersey City is looking to give their cannabis revenue to schools under a plan backed by Councilman at Large Rolando Lavarro and Ward E Councilman James Solomon.

-“It is only right that the revenue generated from legalization should be funneled back into those very neighborhoods that were disenfranchised by marijuana prohibition and its discriminatory enforcement,” Ruiz said.
+“Revenue generated from legalization should be funneled back into those very neighborhoods that were disenfranchised by marijuana prohibition and its discriminatory enforcement,” Ruiz said.

 Schools are a specific problem that seems in perpetual need of vast sums of money.
 Under her bill, S-3213, schools in impact zones would be eligible to receive funding.